 The following instructions describe how to set up hardware-based 2FA in a web browser.
-The procedure for pairing your Hub account with a hardware token in a mobile browser should be similar.
+The procedure for pairing your account with a hardware token in a mobile browser should be similar.

 To enable token-based two-factor authentication in a web browser:

 Click your avatar in the header, then select the Profile link.